Comedy and tragedy in Cretan and Heptanesian theatre

 1.1 Tragedy in Crete

-The first and greatest tragic composition in Crete was Erophili by the Rethymnian play writer Georgios Chortatsis, written circa AD 1600.
+The first and greatest tragic composition in Crete was Erophili by the Rethymnian playwright Georgios Chortatsis, written circa AD 1600.
 The prototype of Erophili was the Italian tragedy Orbecce by Giambattista Giraldi, written in AD 1549; however, there are other influences from the play Filostrato e Pamfila by Antonio Cammelli il Pistoia, written in AD 1508 (Pouchner 2002, 94-5).
-The play’s intermedia are all taken from the epic composition La Gerusalemme Liberata By Torquato Tasso (AD 1544-1595).
+The play’s intermedia are all taken from the epic composition La Gerusalemme Liberata by Torquato Tasso (AD 1544-1595).
 In his composition, Chortatsis purposely avoids the academic rhetorisms of Italian Renaissance tragedy and focuses on the psychological fluctuations of his two protagonists (Pouchner 2002, 94-5).
 This brings Chortatsis closer to the modern Greek novelists of the psycho-graphic school.

 1.2 Comedy in Crete